MaJerle/lwesp/docs/user-manual/porting-guide.rst

-High level of *ESP-AT* library is platform independent, written in ANSI C99, however there is an important part where middleware needs to communicate with target *ESP* device and it must work under different optional operating systems chosed by final customer.
+High level of *ESP-AT* library is platform independent, written in ANSI C99, however there is an important part where middleware needs to communicate with target *ESP* device and it must work under different optional operating systems selected by final customer.

+Porting consists of:

+* Implementation of *low-level* part, for actual communication between host device and *ESP* device
+* Implementation of system functions, link between target operating system and middleware functions
+* Assignment of memory for allocation manager

 Implement low-level part
 ^^^^^^^^^^^^^^^^^^^^^^^^